Ahmed-Mohammed-Abbas/WhatToWatch/README.md

 This method is "fuzzy" and works across Arabic, English, French, German, Italian, and Spanish simultaneously without needing an internet connection.

+- Version: 3.0
-Version (v3.0) of the What to Watch plugin. 🚀 New Features & Enhancements (v3.0)
+- What to Watch plugin. 🚀 New Features & Enhancements (v3.0)
  * Crash-Proof Update System: Implemented a "Safe Mode" for the update function using try/except blocks.
 This prevents the system from crashing (Green Screen of Death) if the update server is unreachable or the file is missing.
  * Enhanced Connectivity: Added the --no-check-certificate flag to download commands, ensuring compatibility with older Enigma2 boxes that have outdated SSL certificates.
  * Optimized Sidebar UI: